-Use Finish Pointing if the automatic pointing fails and if you want to interrupt the automatic pointing procedure.
+Use the Finish Pointing button if the automatic pointing fails and if you want to interrupt the automatic pointing procedure.
 This allows to verify the automatic pointing settings or to troubleshoot the issue.

-4.7.5 Download Software
+4.7.5.4 Download Software

 The modem continuously checks for software updates.
 If the software is still up to date, this step is skipped automatically.
-You can proceed with Validate Installation on page 27.
+You can proceed with Validate Installation on page 34.

 If a newer software version is available, download will start automatically.
+The software download can be followed in the modem GUI.